DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-07-20-all-courses-minimum.md

 ### Iteration

-Before research we iterated the long list of subjects into [a grouped list](/find-teacher-training/mvp-iteration-jul-25#find-by-subject-collapsed).
+Before research we iterated the long list of subjects into [a grouped list](/find-teacher-training/mvp-iteration-jul-25#find-by-subject-collapsed)."
-      '
-    },
-    {
+  }, {
     text: "Minimum course page",
     img: { src: "minimum-course-page.png" },
-      caption: '
-The course website, not shown here, was added prior to research.
+    caption: "The course website, not shown here, was added prior to research.

 ### Results